microsoft/opendatacloud/README.md

 # Microsoft Research Open Data Platform

-An open source version of the Microsoft Research Open Data platform.
+An open source version of the Microsoft Research Open Data platform (forked from the original code that implements https://msropendata.com).

 ## Code of Conduct